jonato96/angular-bases/10-maps-app/README.md

 ## Development server

+First, run `npm star` in order to generate the environment file and put your api key from mapbox, only the first time, then you can init with `ng serve`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding